Converting 10 Ounces to Milliliters: A thorough look

 -

 Converting larger or smaller volumes: The same principle applies regardless of the volume you're converting.
-For example, to convert 25 ounces to milliliters, you would simply multiply 25 by 29.5735 mL/oz.
+Here's one way to look at it: to convert 25 ounces to milliliters, you would simply multiply 25 by 29.5735 mL/oz.

 -